 - The Art of War by Sun Tzu

 "The Art of War is a must-read classic with many applications in life from business to the everyday," our Marketing Director Bob Drumm says.
 It is based on Chinese warfare and military strategy with teachings on how to beat the competition.
 This book has inspired many, as it is not only about war, but about dealing with conflict in general.

 "Historical fiction has always been my favorite genre," Wendy Noll, our Content Specialist, says.
 "I love stories of female protagonists having adventures whilst overcoming hardships, so it's no surprise that my all-time favorite book is Little Women."
 This classic coming-of-age tale is about four sisters and their journeys as they transition from girlhood to adulthood during the Civil War.
 "The March sisters took everything that life threw at them—war, illness, poverty—and made lemonade out of lemons because they had each other," Wendy describes.
 "It's a tale as old as time and one that will stand the test of time."

 With five captivating stories to choose from, you can get started on the book that sparks your interest the most!
-If you need readers, DiscountGlasses.com has reading glasses or eyeglasses and sunglasses where reading corrected can be added.
+DiscountGlasses.com has eyeglasses to correct your vision while reading.
 If you prefer to read on your tablet or e-reader, blue light lenses can also be added to any of our eyeglasses.
 We hope you enjoy these books as much as we do!